 Full-time students are eligible for all daytime student activities and benefits and are subject to full-time tuition charges and other relevant fees.
 It is assumed that full-time students will select the great majority, if not all, of their courses from daytime course schedules, unless needed courses are unavailable during the day.

-Q: I took 12 credit hours my first two semesters so why am I not a sophomore?
+Q: My student took 12 credit hours in the first two semesters so why are they not a sophomore?

 A: A minimum of 27 credits is required for sophomore status.